Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 How to relieve an attack: first aid for extrasystole

-To relieve an attack of extrasystole, the following first aid means are used:
+To relieve an attack of extrasystole, use the following first aid measures:

-1. to seat the patient in a comfortable position;
+1. sit the patient in a comfortable position;

 2. ensure the supply of fresh air;

-3. give water to drink with 20 drops of a sedative tincture (motherwort, hawthorn, mint, valerian, peony) or Corvalola;
+3. give water with 20 drops of a soothing tincture (motherwort, hawthorn, mint, valerian, peony) or Corvalol to drink;

-4. put a Validol tablet under the tongue.
+4. Place a Validol tablet under your tongue.

-Medicines for the treatment of extrasystole of the heart are prescribed for frequent, dangerous forms, poor tolerance of arrhythmias, myocardial diseases, and the most common drugs are Anaprilin, Corvalol, Isoptin.
+Medicines for the treatment of cardiac extrasystole are prescribed for frequent, dangerous forms, poor tolerance of arrhythmia, myocardial diseases, and the most common drugs are Anaprilin, Corvalol, Isoptin.

 Anaprilin

-Anaprilin for extrasystole helps reduce the effect of adrenaline and other stress hormones on the heart.
-It is effective for rhythm disturbances arising from emotional overstrain, heavy physical exertion.
+Anaprilin during extrasystole helps reduce the effect of adrenaline and other stress hormones on the heart.
+It is effective for rhythm disturbances that occur during emotional stress and heavy physical exertion.

-The negative effect of the drug is manifested with extrasystoles that appear after eating, at night, at rest.
-The dose is selected individually, but it is not recommended to slow down the pulse to 50 beats per minute, and for elderly patients the lower limit is 55.
+The negative effect of the drug manifests itself in extrasystoles that appear after meals, at night, and at rest.
+The dose is selected individually, but it is not recommended to slow the pulse to 50 beats per minute, and for elderly patients the lower limit is 55.

 Corvalol

-Corvalol with extrasystole acts due to a general calming effect, it does not have a specific antiarrhythmic effect on the heart.
-The reaction to stress factors decreases, the heart rate normalizes (with the initial tachycardia).
-The drug can be prescribed only to patients without myocardial diseases - with neuroses, vegetative-vascular dystonia.
-The use is contraindicated in patients with:
+Corvalol during extrasystole acts due to a general calming effect; it does not have a specific antiarrhythmic effect on the heart.
+The reaction to stress factors decreases, the heart rate normalizes (with initial tachycardia).
+The drug can only be prescribed to patients without myocardial diseases - with neuroses, vegetative-vascular dystonia.
+Use is contraindicated in patients with:

 • damage to the kidneys, liver;